Effective surjectivity of Galois representations of products of elliptic curves over function fields: Effective surjectivity for products

-To get an effective surjectivity bound for products, we follow the techniques of Masser--W\"{u}stholz \cite{MW_Galois}.
-In the referenced work, the authors use an upgraded version \cite[Lemma 2.2]{MW_Galois} of an isogeny degree bound from prior work of theirs \cite{MW_isog} both to prove a result for a single elliptic curve over a number field \cite[Theorem]{MW_Galois}, analogous to \cref{CH_thm}, and to bootstrap this version to products of an arbitrary number of elliptic curves \cite[Proposition 1]{MW_Galois}.
-We will do the same given our isogeny degree bound in the function field setting \cref{bisep_bound_hmod}.
-The use of this degree bound, rather than \cref{bisep_bound_genus}, yields a result which is \emph{not} uniform in the genus of $K$.
-We address why we use the weaker bound for our proof in \cref{non_uniform_remark}.
+To get an effective surjectivity bound for products of such elliptic curves over $K$, we follow the techniques of Masser--W\"{u}stholz \cite{MW_Galois}.
+In the referenced work, the authors use an upgraded version \cite[Lemma 2.2]{MW_Galois} of an isogeny degree bound from their prior work \cite{MW_isog} both to prove a result for one single elliptic curve over a number field \cite[Theorem]{MW_Galois}, analogous to \cref{CH_thm}, and to bootstrap this version to products of an arbitrary number of elliptic curves over a number field \cite[Proposition 1]{MW_Galois}.
+We will proceed similarly, utilizing instead our isogeny degree bound in the function field setting \cref{bisep_bound_genus_char0}.

 The following algebraic result of Masser--W\"{u}stholz, which is a slight generalization of a result of Serre \cite[Lemme 8]{Serre}, will be useful in the course of our proof.